TigerFusion/SDF-Planets/README.md

 Lessons Learned

-For rotation use Matrices or Quaternions.
-If you are sending in Euler angles you are fine but there are all kinds of problems extracting an Euler angle from other types of rotation.
-This project uses a motion function I made called matrixMotion() but could easily be tweaked for quaternions.
+For rotation use Matrices or Quaternions not Euler.
+If you are importing Euler angles you are fine but you will find all kinds of problems returning Euler angles.
+This project's motion is a matrix function I made called matrixMotion() in world.js but could easily be tweaked for quaternions.

-If you are wondering how long it took to figure this out it took me almost a year worth of spare time.
+If you are wondering how long it took to figure this out it took me almost a year of extra time.